giavinh79/Plop/README.md

 ## Practices

-Although not everything is consistent yet, single quotes are desired, no semi-colons terminating lines unless it is a callback, small design changes for inline CSS styling otherwise make a 'const style' JSON object or use styled-components, split code up into components, camelCase variable names, and 4 space indentation for nested code lines.
+Although not everything is consistent yet, single quotes are desired, no semi-colons terminating lines unless it is a callback, small design changes for inline CSS styling otherwise make a 'const style' JSON object or use styled-components, split code up into components, camelCase variable names, and 2 space indentation for nested code lines.
 In the future, add a ESlint config so that coding styles are enforced.

+Other preferred styles: {{ attribute: 'value' }}, <Component />, <> over <React.Fragment>, extends React.Component